lynxoskar/data_mesh/presentation.md

 --

 #### 1. Domain-Oriented Data 'Tackling complexity in the heart of data...'
-*'The Domain-Oriented approach, rooted in DDD principles, aims to create a business-aligned data architecture.
+*'The Domain-Oriented approach, aims to create a business-aligned data architecture.
 Empowering domain teams to take ownership of their data, leading to more accurate, relevant, and usable data products across the organization.
 This approach addresses many of the challenges faced by traditional, centralized data management systems, particularly in large, complex organizations with diverse data needs.'*
 --

 ### 1. DDD - cont.